 I’ve had Crohn’s for almost four and a half years but this is the first time I’ve been anxious like this in a very long time.
 It’s certainly the first time I’ve come face to face with a surgeon.
 It was nerve wrecking.
-The judgment of my disease and the awkward chit chat my IBD nurse made whilst he read my most recent scopes and scan results – MRI in November and scope in Sept 2013 (27 months ago) – felt like the longest ten minutes of my IBD life.
+The judgment of my disease and the awkward chit chat my IBD nurse made whist he read my most recent scopes and scan results – MRI in November and scope in Sept 2013 (27 months ago) – felt like the longest ten minutes of my IBD life.
 Even more so than waiting to be called in for a scope or beginning to start a new infusion of medication or even meeting a new doctor.

 So here’s the crack on what needs doing…

 Considering the length of time it’s been since my last colonoscopy, he wants to repeat that before he decides my fate.
 Both in the need to have surgery and what surgery it would be.
 He did specify that if things were okay in the rectum he would like to perform a total colectomy.
 Shocking news; advising all of my colon, not just a resection of the worst of it, would need to be performed.
 Maybe because it’s been a long and slow decent into the crap that is now my current IBD state or maybe because it’s “easier” and has less risks, I’m not sure.
 I was just too shocked to say much other than “erm, okay?” in a shocked but polite manner.
 How I was keeping it together, I’m not even sure.